Veena594/imageprocessing/README.md

 ![image](https://user-images.githubusercontent.com/72430475/104427420-1132bf00-5538-11eb-8ad5-253431eb0782.png)

 Program 3.Develop a program to find the sum and mean of a set of images.Create n number of images and read from the directory and perform the operations.

-import cv2
-import os
-path = "D:\imp_for_ip"
+Mean:mean value gives the contributions of individual pixel intensity for the entire image. sum:adds the value of each pixel in one of the input iamges with the corrresponding pixel. in the other input image and returns the sum in the corresponding pixel of the output image. import cv2 import os path = "D:\imp_for_ip"